 To ensure fairness certain procedures have to be observed.
 Anyone wishing to speak must give at least 48 hours notice.
 When this occurs, the other party is offered the same opportunity in the interests of fairness.
-Except for major applications only one speaker is allowed from each side, and there is a maximum time of three minutes per speaker.
+Except for major applications only one speaker is allowed from each side, and there is a maximum time of five minutes per speaker.

 Speakers are not allowed to introduce new material – e.g. photographs or plans – which have not already been submitted to the council through the proper channels, otherwise they would not be available for all parties to consider.
-Speakers will be asked to join the meeting at least 15 minutes before the start of the meeting and wait to be invited into the remote meeting by the a Democratic Services Officer.

 Roles of officers and members